vladimir-bredikhin/the-creative-react-course-ignite/README.md

 - project generated with `yarn create @vitejs/app`
 - using TypeScript
 - environment variables used in [vite way](https://vitejs.dev/guide/env-and-mode.html)
+- add local simple express proxy to bypass CORS issues and not publishing the API KEY (uncommited)

 Thing might be improved: